MysteryGenius/zaobaoclone/README.md

 ### Reading Time

 While statamic does come with a [read_time](https://statamic.dev/modifiers/read_time) modifier, it works using words per minute and does not consider for Chinese.
-The following is the only PHP code written for the project.
+The following is one of the only few PHP code written for the project.

 ```php
 // app/Modifiers/CustomReadTime.php